 CodeSkulptor was created in 2012 as a tool for teaching Python programming, especially to beginners.
 A driving goal is to be very easy to use.
 Some of its main advantages for teaching are

-The icons used in CodeSkulptor are part of the GLYPHICONS Halflings set, provided for free use with Bootstrap.
+The icons used in CodeSkulptor3 are part of the Open Iconic icon set.